mindfuucker/authp.github.io/docs/authenticate/local/30-password-management.md

 # Password Management

-An administrator may change the password directly in `/etc/caddy/auth/local/users.json` file.
+An administrator may change the password directly in the file called `/etc/caddy/auth/local/users.json`.

 First, download `bcrypt-cli`: